 Now that the sync is turned off, it’s safe to delete the photos on your iPhone.
 We’ll show you how to do that in this next section.

 Now that we’ve saved all of your important photos, let’s delete them from your iPhone.

 If you chose Google Photos as your backup option, there’s actually a button right inside of the app that lets you delete all photos that have been backed up to the service.

-To delete all your photos using your iOS device can be slightly time-consuming depending on the number of photos you have and how many photos each album contains, but it’s still faster than manually deleting individual shots.
+To delete all your photos using your iOS device can be slightly time-consuming, depending on the number of images you have and how many photos each album contains, but it’s still faster than manually deleting individual shots.

 - Open the Photos app.

 - Tap on the album that you want to delete your photos from.

 - In the upper right-hand corner, tap on Select.